Spring Clean: How to Keep Your Kitchen Bacteria-Free

 The fix: If using a wood board, rub it with mineral oil monthly.
 As well, to disinfect, use a bleach solution of 1 tbsp bleach with 1 gallon of hot water.
 If using a plastic board, run it through the dishwasher and use separate ones for produce and meat/poultry.

-Be aware of these lesser-known germ carriers:
+Also, be aware of these lesser-known germ carriers:

 Can Opener: Wash with hot, soapy water